ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 Alternatives
 ------------

+There is no fundamental reason modules couldn't export non-stage-0 items, and libraries expose non-stage-0 modules.
-At the cost of more complexity, we could have multi-stage cabal components.
+At the cost of more complexity, there could be a `.lib` or `.so` for each exposed stage, and imports would be offset to match the ``#import <offset>`` literal.
+But in fairness, this might allow a smoother transition form how libraries are structured today.
-Then one could do ``#import 1 Control.Lens.Lens`` in ``Control.Lens.TH`` while keeping ``Control.Lens.TH`` in the same library.
+For example, one could do ``#import 1 Control.Lens.Lens`` in ``Control.Lens.TH`` while exposing ``Control.Lens.TH`` from the same library just like today.
-Would need stage-specific ``exposed-module`` and ``other-modules`` too in Cabal.
+I decided against this as a matter of taste.
+I think it good to enforce the normal form that the "main" stage is stage 0.
-I don't like the complexity, and I would rather packages leverage public Cabal sub-libraries for Template Haskell anyways;
+As to the specific example, I would rather packages leverage public Cabal sub-libraries for Template Haskell anyways;
 I think that's a cleaner way to package code.

 Unresolved Questions